mpsijm/chipcie-poc/content/resources.md

 but not all contests allow this.

 Problems with real-valued output generally only require that your output is correct up to a certain either relative or absolute error.
-For example, if the problem statement requests a relative or absolute error of at most 10{{< sup "−6">}}, this means that:
+For example, if the problem statement requests a relative or absolute error of at most 10<sup>−6</sup>, this means that:

 * If the correct answer is `0.005`, any answer between `0.004999` and `0.005001` will be accepted.
 * If the correct answer is `500`, any answer between `499.9995` and `500.0005` will be accepted.